Inspiration & new ideas for knitting and crochet

 Innovation is one of the key aims of the Knitting & Crochet Guild and we promote the growth and development of knitting and crochet whenever possible.

 Building on our heritage our members can use their knowledge, expertise and practice and create new ideas and uses for these traditional crafts.

 Inspiration for our craft can come from many sources, nature, architecture, art, historical references and of course, our own unique collection.
-Indeed yarn company Yarn Stories recently ran a competition to design blanket squares using inspiration from our heritage collection; judging of the finalists is open on Facebook until 30th September 2015 so follow this link to vote for your favourite square.

 The Guild also promotes the inspiration provided by innovative approaches to the craft by the wider community, fashion and commercial enterprise.
 Without continuous development the crafts will lose their appeal and relevance to new users.

 We’d love to hear about your inspiration for projects and look forward to seeing the finished results on our Facebook page and including some of your stories in our journal Slipknot.